aspuru-guzik-group/MERMaid/README.md

 ./bin/janusgraph-server.sh stop
 ```
 > The port of the running JanusGraph server is automatically set to 8182 with address ws://localhost

-The full MERMaid pipeline comes with two commands

 #### 3.3.2 RUN Command